Interstate 405 (California): Los Angeles County

 I-405 enters Los Angeles County in the city of Long Beach.
 It passes to the north of California State University, Long Beach, and then along the south of Long Beach Airport.
 The freeway then intersects with I-710 before entering Carson (and crossing through a small sliver of the city of Los Angeles before reentering Carson).
 It passes near California State University, Dominguez Hills, and Dignity Health Sports Park, home of Major League Soccer club LA Galaxy.
+A weigh station for both directions is located in Carson between the Avalon Boulevard and Main Street exits.

 The freeway then intersects with I-110 as it briefly reenters the city of Los Angeles by passing through the Harbor Gateway, a strip of land connecting San Pedro to the rest of the city.
 I-405 then continues to roughly parallel the contour of the coastline as it passes through the South Bay communities of Torrance, Lawndale, Redondo Beach, Hawthorne, and El Segundo.
 The freeway then encounters I-105 on the southeastern corner of Los Angeles International Airport.
 It passes to the east of the airport, serving it with exits at the Imperial Highway and Century Boulevard.

 I-405 next passes through Inglewood, coming near SoFi Stadium, home to the Los Angeles Rams and Los Angeles Chargers of the National Football League.
 It then passes through Westchester and Culver City where it meets SR 90, the Marina Freeway.
 It serves the Los Angeles neighborhoods of Mar Vista and West Los Angeles while passing a few miles east of Santa Monica, intersecting with I-10 in the process.
 The freeway continues into Westwood, passing just to the west of University of California, Los Angeles.
 It then passes the Getty Center as it ascends Sepulveda Pass through the Santa Monica Mountains.

 After cresting the mountains, I-405 descends into the San Fernando Valley, intersecting US Route 101 (US 101) in the Sherman Oaks neighborhood of Los Angeles.
 The freeway then continues due north through the western part of the valley, passing east of Van Nuys Airport and California State University, Northridge.
-It intersects SR 118 in the Mission Hills area before ending in a merge with I-5 near San Fernando.
+It intersects SR 118 in the Mission Hills area before ending in a merge with I-5 in Sylmar.

-I-405 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-The entire freeway is known as the San Diego Freeway, and parts of it are less commonly known as the Sepulveda Freeway (after Sepulveda Boulevard).